 I Don't See The Foothold That Was Reported?

 On Windows, 32-bit applications are isolated from 64-bit applications to prevent file and registry collisions.
-To illustrate this, in the image below we created a folder "c:\windows\system32\0000__system32_folder" and opened a 32-bit command prompt (c:\windows\syswow64\cmd.exe).
+To illustrate this, in the image below we created a folder "c:\windows\system32\0000__system32_folder" and opened the 32-bit command prompt (c:\windows\syswow64\cmd.exe).

-Note that the directory listing from command prompt does not show the "0000__system32__folder", but rather the folder we created in c:\windows\syswow64.
+Note that the directory listing from the command prompt does not show the "0000__system32__folder", but rather the folder we created in c:\windows\syswow64.
 That is because Windows redirects c:\windows\system32 to c:\windows\syswow64 for 32-bit applications.
 To access the "actual" system32 directory from a 32-bit application you need use a special path, c:\windows\sysnative.